thinkdata-works/api-docs/source/includes/basics.md

+# API Introduction

+If you're looking to interact with the Namara API, you've come to the right place.
+This guide will cover instructions and conventions for using our API, with language-specific examples.

 ### Our REST API

 The Namara API is a REST-based service that accepts and returns `json` in most cases (we'll cover response formats later).
 Requests should be made to: